-Staring out to Sea: Hurricane Sandy on New Jersey’s Forgotten Shore (Cornell University Press, forthcoming 2020) is an outgrowth of a longitudinal oral history project, Staring out to Sea, documenting the impact and aftermath of Hurricane Sandy along the New Jersey coastline.
+Staring out to Sea: Hurricane Sandy on New Jersey’s Forgotten Shore (Cornell University Press, 2021) is an outgrowth of a longitudinal oral history project, documenting the impact and aftermath of Hurricane Sandy along the New Jersey coastline.

 On October 29, 2012, a devastating storm struck the New Jersey coastline.
 The state braced for inevitable destruction, with memories of Hurricane Katrina echoing through the public imagination.
 The storm bore down on the state for two days, leaving extensive and long-lasting damage in its wake.
 Ultimately, Hurricane Sandy left 186 dead from the Caribbean to Canada, at least 650,000 houses damaged or destroyed in the United States, and, as of 2013, an estimated $37 billion in damage across New Jersey.
 Significantly, it also catalyzed a network of relationships as victims, volunteers, and state and federal agencies came together to rebuild communities.